JensD98/IoT2050-Demo-Python/guide/guide.md

 If all went well, you should now be connected to the SIMATIC IOT2050 and logged in as root.

-- Verify that the device is connected to the internet by running
+- Verify that the device is connected to the Internet by running

 ```bash
 $ apt update && apt upgrade -y